SvobodaJakub/meaning-of-life/07-meaning-general.md

 *   "Meaning" is the seeking of the answer for "why?".
 *   The meaning of something can be found on many levels.
 *   The question makes sense only when it is clear on which level it is considered.
-*   Example - I see beautiful leaves in the sunset.
+*   Example: I see beautiful leaves in the sunset.
     *   I see the leaves because I have eyes.
     *   I process the information because I think and because of the way I think.
     *   I find it beautiful because of evolution and a multitude of other events and properties of my body and mind.
     *   The leaves are there so that the tree can breathe.
     *   The tree is there because life evolved so.
-    *   The life is there because molecules combined into self-propagating structures.
+    *   Life is there because molecules combined into self-propagating structures.
     *   The molecules exist because of the ways elementary particles and interactions work.
 *   Some levels need a lot of work so that an explanation can be found, some can't be explained by the human mind, some can't be discovered or comprehended by the human mind.
-*   The reality in general doesn't have the concept of meaning; we as a part of reality do.
-We often try looking for meaning where there may be none.
+*   The reality in general doesn't have the concept of meaning; humans as a part of reality do.
+We might mistakenly try to look for meaning where there may be none.
 *   Language allows such a construction as "meaning of life", so we mistakenly try to understand even those meanings of the construction that do not describe anything.